nginxinc/nginx-service-mesh/docs/content/tutorials/kic/deploy-with-kic.md

      opentracing_operation_name "nginx-ingress";
 ```

-## NGINX Plus Ingress Controller Metrics
+## NGINX Ingress Controller Metrics

-To enable metrics collection for the NGINX Plus Ingress Controller, take the following steps:
+To enable metrics collection for the NGINX Ingress Controller, take the following steps:

-1. Run the NGINX Plus Ingress Controller with both the `-enable-prometheus-metrics` and `-enable-latency-metrics` command line arguments.
+1. Run the NGINX Ingress Controller with the `-enable-prometheus-metrics` command line argument.
-    The NGINX Plus Ingress Controller exposes [NGINX Plus metrics](https://github.com/nginxinc/nginx-prometheus-exporter#exported-metrics) and latency metrics
+   The NGINX Ingress Controller exposes [NGINX metrics](https://github.com/nginxinc/nginx-prometheus-exporter#exported-metrics)
    in Prometheus format via the `/metrics` path on port 9113.
 This port is customizable via the `-prometheus-metrics-listen-port` command-line argument; consult the
-    [Command Line Arguments](https://docs.nginx.com/nginx-ingress-controller/configuration/global-configuration/command-line-arguments/) section of the NGINX Plus Ingress Controller docs for more information on available command line arguments.
+   [Command Line Arguments](https://docs.nginx.com/nginx-ingress-controller/configuration/global-configuration/command-line-arguments/) section of the NGINX Ingress Controller docs for more information on available command line arguments.

+{{< note >}}
+If using the NGINX Plus Ingress Controller, add this additional flag to enable latency metrics. `-enable-latency-metrics`
+{{< /note >}}

-1. Add the following Prometheus annotations NGINX Plus Ingress Controller Pod spec:
+1. Add the following Prometheus annotations NGINX Ingress Controller Pod spec:

    ```yaml
    prometheus.io/scrape: "true"
    prometheus.io/port: "<prometheus-metrics-listen-port>"
    ```

-1. Add the resource name as a label to the NGINX Plus Ingress Controller Pod spec:
+1. Add the resource name as a label to the NGINX Ingress Controller Pod spec:

     - For *Deployment*:

       ```yaml
-      nsm.nginx.com/deployment: <name of NGINX Plus Ingress Controller Deployment>
+      nsm.nginx.com/deployment: <name of NGINX Ingress Controller Deployment>
       ```

     - For *DaemonSet*:

       ```yaml
-      nsm.nginx.com/daemonset: <name of NGINX Plus Ingress Controller DaemonSet>
+      nsm.nginx.com/daemonset: <name of NGINX Ingress Controller DaemonSet>
       ```

-    This allows metrics scraped from NGINX Plus Ingress Controller Pods to be associated with the resource that created the Pods.
+   This allows metrics scraped from NGINX Ingress Controller Pods to be associated with the resource that created the Pods.

 ### View the metrics in Prometheus

-The NGINX Service Mesh uses the Pod's container name setting to identify the NGINX Plus Ingress Controller metrics that should be consumed by the Prometheus server.
+The NGINX Service Mesh uses the Pod's container name setting to identify the NGINX Ingress Controller metrics that should be consumed by the Prometheus server.
-The Prometheus job targets all Pods that have the container name `nginx-plus-ingress`.

-Add the `nginx-plus-ingress` scrape config to your Prometheus configuration and consult
+Add the applicable `nginx-ingress` scrape config to your Prometheus configuration and consult
 [Monitoring and Tracing]( {{< ref "/guides/monitoring-and-tracing.md#prometheus" >}} ) for installation instructions.

+- {{< fa "download" >}} {{< link "/examples/nginx-ingress-scrape-config.yaml" "`nginx-ingress-scrape-config.yaml`" >}}
 - {{< fa "download" >}} {{< link "/examples/nginx-plus-ingress-scrape-config.yaml" "`nginx-plus-ingress-scrape-config.yaml`" >}}

 ## Available metrics
-For a list of the NGINX Plus Ingress Controller metrics, consult the [Available Metrics](https://docs.nginx.com/nginx-ingress-controller/logging-and-monitoring/prometheus/#available-metrics) section of the NGINX Plus Ingress Controller docs.
+For a list of the NGINX Ingress Controller metrics, consult the [Available Metrics](https://docs.nginx.com/nginx-ingress-controller/logging-and-monitoring/prometheus/#available-metrics) section of the NGINX Ingress Controller docs.

 {{< note >}}
 The NGINX Plus metrics exported by the NGINX Plus Ingress Controller are renamed from `nginx_ingress_controller_<metric-name>` to `nginxplus_<metric-name>` to be consistent with the metrics exported by NGINX Service Mesh sidecars.